somhi/PCXT_DeMiSTify/README.md

 * 921.6 Kb only works at 14.3 MHz
 * Core has enabled RTS/CTS signals which gives better stability and speed to the HDD
   * Windows does not care about RTS/CTS signals
   * In Linux those RTS/CTS lines need to be connected for XTIDE to detect the image.
 Take care that CTS goes to RTS and RTS to CTS.

-Follow core discussion at https://misterfpga.org/viewtopic.php?t=4680

-Follows original readme (with some crossed out text where does not apply).
+Follows original Readme (with some crossed out text where does not apply).